2014 Santos Cessna Citation crash

 On 13 August 2014, a Cessna Citation Excel business jet crashed while trying to land at Santos Air Force Base, near Santos, Brazil, killing all seven people on board.
 Among the victims was Brazilian Socialist Party presidential candidate Eduardo Campos.
 Eleven people on the ground were also injured.

 The accident investigation concluded that spatial disorientation in poor weather and pilot fatigue likely caused a low altitude loss of control of the aircraft, leading to the impact with the ground.

 Accident

-The Cessna Citation 560 XLS+ had taken off from Santos Dumont Airport, Rio de Janeiro, en route to Santos Air Force Base.
+The Cessna 560XL Citation XLS+ had taken off from Santos Dumont Airport, Rio de Janeiro, en route to Santos Air Force Base.
 Due to poor weather at the destination, the first landing attempt was abandoned, and contact was lost at 9:23 am local time.
-Around 10:00 am, the aircraft crashed into a densely-populated area, about 4.3 km southwest of the Santos Air Force Base.
+Around 10:00 am, the aircraft crashed into a densely populated area, about 4.3 km southwest of the Santos Air Force Base.

 Victims

-Apart from Eduardo Campos, on board the aircraft were a pilot and a co-pilot, a camera operator, a photographer, one of Campos' campaign aides and one of his press aides; no-one survived.
+Apart from Eduardo Campos, on board the aircraft were a pilot and a co-pilot, a camera operator, a photographer, one of Campos' campaign aides and one of his press aides.
+None of the passengers onboard including Campos survived the crash.
 Eleven people on the ground were injured.